-Hiroshi Ichimura ("Sensei", Head Instructor)
+Hiroshi Ichimura ("Shihan", Head Instructor)

-Kendo 7 Dan (7th Degree Blackbelt)
+Kendo Kyoshi 7 Dan (7th Degree Blackbelt)

 2017 - Won ALL US Championship (Senior Division, Both Individual and Team)